Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * Increased use of encryption impacts operator ability to manage their network [@!RFC8404].

 Many monitoring solutions for DNS traffic rely on the plain text nature of this traffic and work by intercepting traffic on the wire, either using a separate view on the connection between clients and the resolver, or as a separate process on the resolver system that inspects network traffic.
 Such solutions will no longer function when traffic between clients and resolvers is encrypted.
-There are, however, legitimate reasons for operators to inspect DNS traffic, e.g. to monitor for network security threats.
+There are, however, legitimate reasons for DNS privacy service operators to inspect DNS traffic, e.g. to monitor for network security threats.
 Operators may therefore need to invest in alternative means of monitoring that relies on either the resolver software directly, or exporting DNS traffic from the resolver using e.g. [@dnstap].

 Optimization: